Monday, June 7

 My initial confusion about the image stemmed from the fact that I thought the cliffs in Ray-Jones's photo looked huge and distant, which doesn't tie in with any view I know in Bournemouth.
 Instead, it seems that the cliffs in the background in the image are quite close, and are now covered in vegetation or degraded.
 Either way, they are not visible now.
 A shame – I think the white/orange cliffs are more dramatic than the vegetation that covers most of the present-day cliffs.

-The blue spot in the old postcard marks the approximate spot where I took the following photograph last year.
+The blue spot in the old postcard marks the approximate spot where I took the photograph (BELOW) last year.
 Having now come across the 1948 postcard, I will try to take a photo closer to the spot where Ray-Jones was standing.

-0 comments:
+No comments: